neofree75/SweetDelight/replit.md

 # Overview

-This is a modern Slovak pastry shop e-commerce website called "Sladká Chvíľa" (Sweet Moment).
+This is a modern Slovak pastry shop e-commerce website called "Marsela Bakery".
 The application is built as a full-stack TypeScript solution that integrates with ERPNext ERP system for product management, inventory, and order processing.
 The frontend provides a beautiful artisan bakery experience with product browsing, cart functionality, and order placement, while the backend handles ERPNext integration and session management.

 # User Preferences